VirtuaCreative/blog/_posts/2015-10-15-markdown-tips-and-tricks.md

 {% highlight yaml %}
 ---
-... your settings ...
+# your settings ...

-highlighter: pygments
+highlighter: rouge
 markdown: kramdown
 kramdown:
   input: GFM          # this is a support for GitHub Flavored Markdown